 A support strategy for the sponsorship group

-A Sponsorship group is well-advised to think about the subject of employment, even before the arrival of a newcomer.
-That said, an employment support strategy may need to be modified, depending upon the actual circumstances and interests of the newcomer, post-arrival.
+A sponsorship group is well-advised to think about the subject of employment, even before the arrival of a newcomer.
+That said, an employment support strategy may need to be modified, depending upon the actual circumstances and interests of the new immigrant, post-arrival.
 Elements of a support strategy include:

 - Assignment of responsibility to one or more members.